 Embryo transfer - how to prepare

-Patients going for IVF would do as much they can to increase their chances of getting pregnant.
+Patients going for IVF will do as much as they can to increase their chances of getting pregnant.
 However, is it at all possible to improve assisted reproductive techniques results?
-In this webinar, dr Magdalena Golańska-Wróblewska and dr Bogna Sobkiewicz from Polish IVF clinic Salve Medica prove that it is!
+In this webinar, Dr Magdalena Golańska-Wróblewska and Dr. Bogna Sobkiewicz from Polish IVF clinic Salve Medica prove that it is!

-According to dr Magdalena Golańska-Wróblewska, leading a healthy lifestyle and avoiding extremes, both in a physical and chemical sense, may significantly increase IVF success rates.
+According to Dr Magdalena Golańska-Wróblewska, leading a healthy lifestyle and avoiding extremes, both in a physical and chemical sense, may significantly increase IVF success rates.
 Moreover, there are additional aids available that have a positive effect on embryo implantation success.
-These are e.g. all sorts of drugs modulating the immune response or preventing uterine contractions.
+These include all sorts of drugs modulating the immune response or preventing uterine contractions.
 Last but not least, the way a patient behaves and is taken care of after the transfer is also very important.

 Lifestyle does matter

 In fact, a patient’s chances for pregnancy may be affected by a number of factors, both internal or external.
 These include age, diet, lack of exercise, drinking alcohol, smoking or taking drugs.
 There are also occupational factors, such as excessive physical exertion, shift work (where night shifts may affect one’s cardiovascular system and cause hormone secretion disorders) and exposure to chemical or biological agents.
 Operations that a patient has undergone can also have an impact – especially when we talk about oncological treatment and the removal of ovaries or the fallopian tube.